bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Sergi Delgado: 00:31:08

 So if you think about payments, by the way, and that's something that is quite misunderstood generally, there's two appointments per payment.
-Because normally you add an HCLC and you fulfill that HCLC, meaning that for every single payment you do, you're going to have to update the tower twice.
+Because normally you add an HTLC and you fulfill that HTLC, meaning that for every single payment you do, you're going to have to update the tower twice.
 So yeah, it's for every single channel update.

 Mark Erhardt: 00:31:26